ShrikantNande/Covid-End/README.md

     * Due several outlier's such as lockdown open and other's Levitt’s Metric results show's huge variations.
     * It was observed that H(t) falls linearly with x(Days) But doesnot follow tight linearity.
     * Evan r^2 show's huge variation as for livitt matrix it was around 0.0896 and in this observation it is around 0.94.

+## At end of Jan 2021 pandamic will end !!!